marty1885/lrucache17/README.md

 LRUCache17
 ==========

 A header only C++17 LRU Cache template class that allows you to define key, value and optionally the Map type. uses a double linked list and a ```std::unordered_map``` style container to provide fast insert, delete and update.
+It also comes with a timed cache that invalidates entries after a set amount of time.

 No dependencies other than the C++ standard library.
 This is a C++17 fork of the old LRUCache11 library.